davidjbradshaw/iframe-resizer/README.md

 <![endif]-->
 ```

 ## Upgrading to version 3

 The requirements for IE8 support in version 3 have changed from version 2.
 If you still require IE8 support than you will need to ensure you include the new ie8.polyfil.js file, as outlined above.

+The parentIFrame methods object in the iFrame is now always available and the `enablePublicMethods` option has been removed.
+The `enableInPageLinks` option has been rename to `inPageLinks`.

 ## Version History